Are you suffering from Migraine headaches?

 What do our patients tell us?

-Our patients often report that they have been to see many specialists who have conducted a variety of tests from X-rays to CT scans, but often are not able to determine anything wrong.
+Our patients often report that they have seen many specialists who have conducted a variety of tests from X-rays to CT scans, but often are not able to determine anything wrong.

 There are also those who have suffered headache pain through their pregnancies and were not able to take pain killers.

-Others report feeling addicted to pain medication and when they stop taking it the body craves it, which results in a headache as strong as the migraine.
+Others report feeling addicted to pain medication and when they stop taking it the body craves it, resulting in a headache as strong as the migraine.

 People also seek pain relief from other therapies including acupuncture, meditation, yoga, and hypnotherapy, to name a few.

-Migraine in not a disease.
-Traditional medicine treats Migraines with medication, but this only allows temporary relief from severe bouts of pain.
+Migraine is not a disease of the brain.
+It always was and always will be an inflammation of a precise soft tissue injury or a long standing strain or sprain.
+Traditional medicine treats Migraines with medication, but this only allows temporary relief from severe bouts of pain and many less severe headaches.

 What happens at the first appointment?